Gun control in the Soviet Union: History

 After the death of Joseph Stalin in 1953, the USSR saw a small wave of liberalisations for civilian gun ownership.
 Soviet civilians were allowed to purchase smoothbore hunting shotguns again, even without mandatory submission of hunting licenses.
 However, this lasted for not more than six years.
 The buyer again had to pre-register in the Soviet Society of Hunters since 1959.
-With the introduction of the new Criminal Code in 1960, penalties were significantly reduced for illegal possession of firearms, down to a mandatory two years of imprisonment, while the possession of melee weapons was no longer prohibited in the Soviet Union.